vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 ---
 title: The Onyx Programming Language
 location: Moscow, Russia
+templateEngineOverride: md
 ---

-In the [previous article](/posts/2019-08-01-system-programming-in-2k20) I successfully justified my desire to build yet another system programming language.
+In the [previous article](/posts/2020-08-16-system-programming-in-2k20) I successfully justified my desire to build yet another system programming language.
 Unlike _others_, I want to do it right from the very beginning.
 Meet Onyx!